aredn/documentation/arednGettingStarted/advanced_config.rst

 |

 Use any Supernodes
-  This switch enables or disables support for viewing Supernode networks.
-The default value is ``ON`` which means Supernode networks are available and you can view other nodes via the **Super Mesh** button.
-Switching this value ``OFF`` will remove the **Super Mesh** button from your *Mesh Status* display.
+  This switch enables or disables support for viewing remote networks connected through Supernodes.
+The default value is ``ON`` which means that your node will check for Supernodes and allow you to navigate to other networks via the **Cloud Mesh** button.
+Switching this value ``OFF`` will remove the **Cloud Mesh** button from your *Mesh Status* display.

 Network Tools
 ^^^^^^^^^^^^^